-Any student, faculty, or staff member at Beloit College can request a course if it is related to official college business.
+Any student, faculty, or staff member at Beloit College may request a course in Moodle Groups if it is related to official college business.
 This includes Clubs, Committees, Groups, etc. Courses will not be created for non-Beloit College users.

 How are courses created?

 Courses in Moodle Groups are created on a per-request basis.
 The Moodle Administrator will process course requests as received.
 Courses will generally be set up within one working day of the request.

 How are courses named?